alexandersundstrom/anagram-finder/README.md

 ## Run

-Start the main method in Main to get the results in the terminal.
+Start the main method in Main to get the results in the terminal, including the response time for the whole operation.

 ## Tests
 There are junit tests that can be executed for the utils used.